Perea094/Car_Simulator_C/README.md

 The object-oriented programming can be implemented by creating classes and objects that refer to the cars, environment, points, user interface, etc.

+The project was built following the style of a 2D game.

+This project may not work in some especial cases due to the terminal configurations.

 ---

 ## Class Diagram